mrismanaziz/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## What kind of award did the dentist receive?
+A little plaque.